September 25, 2023

 To help your struggling reader maintain the gains they’ve made in school this past year, make reading a priority this summer.
 All students, but especially those with learning challenges are at risk for the “summer slide” or taking a step backward in skill development over the long break from school.
 Research shows you can stem the slide by making reading a daily priority during summer vacation.
 Here are some tips to help make that happen.

 - Let your child pick what she wants to read.
-It’s not about what she’s reading—it’s that she’s reading.
-Therefore encourage her to find subject matter of interest.
-It may not be a traditional book.
-Whether she’s reading magazines, websites, e-books, comic books, or graphic novels, she’s engaging with the written word and practicing reading skills.
+It’s not about what they’re reading—it’s that they’re reading.
+Encourage your child to find subject matter of interest.
+It may not be a traditional book, but if they’re reading magazines, websites, e-books, comic books, or graphic novels, they’re engaging with the written word and practicing reading skills.